ufal/npfl129/exam/questions.md

   [5]

 ####Questions@: ,Lecture 9 Questions
+- Prove that independent variables are uncorrelated.
+[5]

 - Write down the definition of covariance and Pearson correlation coefficient
-  $\rho$.
-[5]

-- Prove that independent variables are uncorrelated.
+  $\rho$, including its range.
 [5]

 - Explain how are the Spearman's rank correlation coefficient and the Kendall rank correlation coefficient computed (no need to describe the Pearson